Trump strongly hints at pardon for ex-sheriff Arpaio

 "The only people giving a platform to these hate groups is the media itself and the fake news," he added.

 But Trump's discussion of national issues also took a local turn Tuesday.
-Though he didn't name names — in what he called a "very presidential" move — he called out both Republican Arizona senators, John McCain, who is battling brain cancer, and Jeff Flake, who is facing a tough re-election.
+Though he didn't name names — in what he called a "very presidential" move — he indirectly criticized both Arizona senators, John McCain, who is battling brain cancer, and Jeff Flake, who is facing a tough re-election.
+Both are Republicans.

-After repeatedly lamenting that "one vote!" had prevented Republicans from advancing efforts to Obamacare, the crowd chanted "McCain's gotta go!"
+After Trump repeatedly lamented that "one vote!" had prevented Republicans from advancing efforts to repeal Obamacare, the crowd chanted "McCain's gotta go!"
 McCain had opposed the GOP bill.

 "And nobody wants me to talk about your other senator," Trump said, moving on to Flake — whom the president called weak on crime and illegal immigration.

-Trump also showed a willingness to shutdown the government if that's what it takes to get funding for the his long-promised border wall with Mexico.
-"If we have to close our government, we are building that wall," he said.
+Trump also showed a willingness to shut down the government if that's what it takes to get funding for his long-promised border wall with Mexico.
+"If we have to close our government, we are building that wall," he said, referring to the budget battles that lie ahead as Congress considers whether to spend billions on the wall.

+Outside the venue, four protesters were arrested, police said, for offences including aggravated assault and criminal damage.

+“They broke down fencing and at one point dispersed gas into and at the officers,” Phoenix Police Chief Jeri Williams told reporters.